bitfocus/companion-module-tslproducts-usp3/companion/HELP.md

 * Choose the Port as configured on the USP3 Panel.

 #### Panel Configuration
-* Your panel should be on the latest firmware, at least v2.19.
+The module will attempt to auto-configure your panel using some assumed defaults.
+However, if it cannot, follow these steps:

 * On the USP3’s Remote Device Assignment web page, set Device Type = USP3 API.
 The USP3 is now configured as a TCP/IP Server.
 * The Companion Module will connect using the Port Number associated with the Remote Device.
-* Enter the IP address of the computer running Companion so that it will be allowed to connect to and control the USP3.
+* Enter the IP address of the computer running Companion so that it will be allowed to connect to and control the USP3. **If the IP Address of your Companion server changes, the connection to the panel will be lost**
 * On the USP3 Tally Assignment Table web page, for each key, set Tally Source to the specific Remote Device that will be allowed to control the LCD key’s text and color using the USP3 API.
 Tally Type will default to “Follow UPS3 API”.
 * On the Event Action Table web page, choose each key press/release, MEM, GPO, and GPI “Event In” that will be sent to the 3rd party client (this module instance).
 	* Select the Event IN Local, Key, GPI, GPO, or MEM number